A scalable estimator of higher-order information in complex dynamical systems

-where $\Delta_P \defeq \{Q\in\Delta : Q(X_i, Y) = P(X_i, Y) ~ \forall i\}$ contains the probability distributions on $(\bX,Y)$ with same marginals as $P$, $\Delta$ is the full set of all probability distributions on $(\bX,Y)$, and $I_Q$ denotes the mutual information calculated on the distribution $Q$.
+where $\Delta_P \defeq \{Q\in\Delta : Q(X_i, Y) = P(X_i, Y) ~ \forall i\}$ contains the probability distributions on $(\bX,Y)$ with same pairwise marginals as $P$, $\Delta$ is the full set of all probability distributions on $(\bX,Y)$, and $I_Q$ denotes the mutual information calculated on the distribution $Q$.
 Analogously to the notion of the union operation in set theory, the union information can be conceived as capturing the ``union'' of all the pieces of information that each source $X_i$ has about the target $Y$~\cite{bertschinger2014quantifying,griffith2014quantifying}.
-Note that the union information only depends on pairwise marginals, and hence serves as a proxy for the system's low-order information~\cite{griffith2014quantifying}.

-Both Bertschinger \textit{et al.}~\cite{bertschinger2014quantifying} and Griffith and Koch~\cite{griffith2014quantifying} introduced $I^\cup$ with the aim of calculating a full decomposition of the mutual information $I(\bX; Y)$ (typically called the BROJA-PID~\cite{james2018dit}, but also sometimes referred to as $\sim$-PID~\cite{venkatesh2023gaussian}) that is grounded in operational principles from game theory~\cite{bertschinger2014quantifying} and network information theory~\cite{tian2025broadcast}.
-Nonetheless, the union information is an interesting measure of low-order information in its own right~\cite{kolchinsky2022novel}.
+Both Bertschinger \textit{et al.}~\cite{bertschinger2014quantifying} and Griffith and Koch~\cite{griffith2014quantifying} introduced $I^\cup$ with the aim of establishing a decomposition of the mutual information $I(\bX; Y)$ (known as BROJA-PID~\cite{james2018dit}, but also sometimes referred to as $\sim$-PID~\cite{venkatesh2023gaussian}) that is grounded in operational principles from game theory~\cite{bertschinger2014quantifying} and network information theory~\cite{tian2025broadcast}.
+That said, the union information is an interesting measure of lower-order information in its own right~\cite{kolchinsky2022novel}.
 Computationally, calculating the minimum in Eq.~\eqref{eq:broja} for arbitrary distributions is highly non-trivial, with multiple implementations available~\cite{james2018dit,makkeh2018broja,wollstadt2018idtxl,pakman2021estimating}.
 Conveniently, calculation in Gaussian systems is tractable, and efficient gradient-based methods are available~\cite{venkatesh2023gaussian}.